About the WDM

 The Museum is a legislated agency of the Province of Saskatchewan, and operates within the jurisdiction of the Ministry of Parks, Culture and Sport.

 The Museum is governed by an autonomous Board of Directors, appointed by Order-in-Council.
-The Board hires the Executive Director, to whom all other staff report.
+The Board hires the CEO, to whom all other staff report.
 A Manager at each WDM location is responsible for the day-to-day operations.

 Average annual attendance at the four Western Development Museum exhibit branches, including school groups, is about 200,000.